Garden waste subscription service - your questions answered

 Are you allowed to charge for this service?

 Yes, the Controlled Waste Regulations 2012 allow us to make a charge.
-With increasing costs and a reducing Central Government Grant to maintain our services, Pendle Council has taken the difficult decision to introduce a charge for this service.
+With increasing costs and a reducing Central Government Grant to maintain our services, we had to take the difficult decision to introduce a charge for this service.

 Will you charge for grey bins and recycling in future?